Chrysopogon zizanioides: In-house

 In the Indian Subcontinent, khus (vetiver roots) is often used to replace the straw or wood shaving pads in evaporative coolers.
 When cool water runs for months over wood shavings in evaporative cooler padding, they tend to accumulate algae, bacteria and other microorganisms.
 This causes the cooler to emit a fishy or seaweed smell.
 Vetiver root padding counteracts this odor.
 A cheaper alternative is to add vetiver cooler perfume or even pure khus attar to the tank.
 Another advantage is that vetiver padding does not catch fire as easily as dry wood shavings.

 Mats made by weaving vetiver roots and binding them with ropes or cords are used in India to cool rooms in a house during summer.
 The mats are typically hung in a doorway and kept moist by spraying with water periodically; they cool the passing air, as well as emitting a fresh aroma.

 In the hot summer months in India, sometimes a muslin sachet of vetiver roots is tossed into the earthen pot that keeps a household's drinking water cool.
 Like a bouquet garni, the bundle lends distinctive flavor and aroma to the water.
 Khus-scented syrups are also sold.

 Soil remediation

 A recent study found the plant is capable of growing in fuel-contaminated soil.
-In addition, the study discovered the plant is also able to clean the soil, so in the end, it is almost fuel-free.
+In addition, the study discovered the plant is also able to clean the soil, so in the end, the soil is almost fuel-free.